This post may include affiliate links; see our disclosure policy.

 You only need a handful of ingredients to make the perfect boiled carrots!
 Here’s what you’ll need to season them to perfection:

 - Butter or olive oil: Either works!
 Use olive oil for vegan or dairy-free.
-But of course butter adds a richer, savory flavor to the vegetables.
+Butter adds a richer, savory flavor.

-- Salt & black pepper: The right amount of salt and black pepper makes a big difference.
+- Salt and black pepper: The right amount of salt and black pepper makes a big difference.

-- Chives or other herbs: Chives are a natural pair with the sweet flavor of carrots.
-You can use lots of other fresh herbs: see below for a list!
+- Chives or other herbs: Chives are a natural pair with the sweet flavor of carrots, or use any other fresh herb you like.

 - Maple syrup (optional): Like a little sweet in your carrots?
 Add a drizzle of maple syrup to bring out the natural sweetness.